 *NOTE: This section was created by temporary legislation that will expire on February 4, 2022.*

-(f) For purposes of this section, the term:
+(e) For the purposes of this section, the term: